 Most browsers allow you to choose which types of cookies you will accept or to reject all cookies.
 Below are some guides on managing cookies for different browsers:

-We hold a mailing list of people who have expressed an interest in hearing about the latest CLS news and events.
+We manage an email mailing list of people who have given their consent for us to contact them by signing up to hear about the latest CLS news and events.

-If you’re on this list, these are the types of things we might tell you about by email:
+If you are on this list, these are the types of things we might tell you about by email:

-From time to time, we might update you on other things that don’t fit into one of the above categories.
-But anything we do send you will be directly relevant to what’s happening at CLS.
+From time to time, we might update you on other things that do not fit into one of the above categories.
+But anything we do send you will be directly relevant to what is happening at CLS.

 When we email you, you will always have the option to unsubscribe from future notifications or update your contact details.
 You can also do this at any other time by emailing us at email@example.com.

-We hold a range of different events, from training workshops and webinars to help researchers find their way around our studies, to briefings on our own new research.
+We hold a range of different events, from training workshops and webinars to help researchers find their way around our studies, to conferences and briefings on new cohort research.

 When you register to attend one of our events, our booking form will ask you for certain information.
-This includes your name and email address, and usually also your job title, organisation and main area of research interest.
+This includes your name and email address, job title, organisation, geographic regions, and main area of research interest.
 We aim to make our events as positive an experience as possible for everyone, so we may ask if you have any special dietary or accessibility requirements as well.

 As much as we’d love to stay in touch, when you register for one of our events we won’t add you to our mailing list unless you ask us to, in line with the General Data Protection Regulations.
 This means you won’t automatically receive details of future events and other CLS news.
 If you would like to hear from us again, you’ll be able to sign up to our mailing list from the information we send you about the event you registered for.
 You can also join our mailing list at any time by emailing us at firstname.lastname@example.org.

-Under the General Data Protection Regulations, you can ask us to update or remove the information we hold about you at any time.
-You can also ask us to give you the information we hold about you.
+You have a wide range of individual rights under the General Data Protection Regulations, including the right to ask us to update or remove the information we hold about you at any time, or to give you the information we hold about you.
+Your individual rights include the right to object to the processing of your personal data at any time.

 For more information about this, or to make a complaint about how we have handled your data, please contact UCL’s Data Protection Officer: email@example.com.